 San Antonio is a city on the rise, but we never forget our rich heritage.
 Come explore San Antonio Missions National Historical Park, our crowning jewel.

 How much does admission to the San Antonio Missions cost?

-Admission to and Ranger-led tours at San Antonio Missions National Historical Park are free.
+Admission to and Ranger-led tours at San Antonio Missions National Historical Park are always free, no reservations are required.
+Ranger-led tours are provided daily at Mission San José.

 What are the hours of the San Antonio Missions?